BerryWell/BerryWell.github.io/README.md

 # BerryWell.github.io
-A page for 19-1 pattern recognition class
+A page for CAU 19-1 pattern recognition class